Do you feel that? The first hint of Fall is in the air. Delicious, isn’t it?

 In Treatment Inspirations

-Finally, we close with a fond look back at Gabriel Byrne’s exemplary work in the HBO series In Treatment, provided here by psychiatrist and author Irving Yalom.
+Finally, we close with a fond look back at Gabriel Byrne’s exemplary work in the HBO series In Treatment, provided here by psychiatrist and author Irvin Yalom.

 What Would Gabriel Byrne Do?